Mariatta/mariatta.github.io/content/posts/perks-of-python-core.md

 In 2022, my employer paid for my flight ticket, but my hotel was covered by The PSF because I was the conference co-chair.

-In 2023, I was expected my employer to cover my conference travel costs, but they didn't.
+In 2023, I was expecting my employer to cover my conference travel costs, but they didn't.
 I only learned about it after the PyCon US travel grant application has closed.
 If I had learned about it sooner, I would have applied for the travel grant.
 However because I was also serving as conference chair for PyCon US, I wrote a message to PSF accounting team, and they covered everything for me.